sesamemucho/ssmm-ansible-arch-install/README.md

 1. Set the root password using the `passwd` command.
 2. Create a keyfile on your local host containing the password for your LUKS root volume via `echo -n "your_password" > keyfile`.
-3. Generate a hash for the password to be used on your personal account using `mkpasswd --method=sha-512`.
+3. The user password will be 'password', and will have to be changed on your first login.

 At this point we are able to login remotely as root, so we can populate `inventory.yml` and run `site.yml`: